MAST30034-AppliedDataScience/project-2-group-real-estate-industry-project-7/README.md

 4. **Modeling**

    - Run `feature_selection.ipynb` to get datasets for model fitting.
-   - Run `models/model.ipynb` to fit the models and find top 10 suburbs with the highest predicted growth rate.
+   - Run `model.ipynb` to fit the models and find top 10 suburbs with the highest predicted growth rate.

 ## Summary of Results